 Some people opt for an overly restrictive diet like protein shakes alone or eating just fruits and veggies to help them lose weight.
 While it is possible to lose weight through this method, you will find that the extra weight comes right back when you get off that diet.
 You’ll also lack energy, as being too restrictive with your diet can deplete your energy levels.
 It is not sustainable.

 Also, while reducing your calorie intake is necessary for weight loss, consuming fewer calories than your body needs does not automatically result in faster weight loss.
 So, always aim to give your body all the essential nutrients it needs while ensuring that you don’t consume more calories than your body needs.
+You can also seek options like semaglutide injections.

 Not getting enough sleep